somaSystems/lifeTimes/README.md

 <p>

-After some data wrangling, these two datsets produce a dataframe, where the first five observations look like this:
+After some data wrangling, these two datsets produce a csv which I read into a dataframe.
+The first five observations look like this:

 ``` r
 rain_flow <- read.csv(file ="data-raw/rain_flow_Thames_Ash.csv")